blbadger/blbadger.github.io/secret-lms.md

 y' = [r_0, r_1, r_2, t_3, t_4, t_5]
 $$

 The key idea here is that we can sacrifice a certain amount of the usable context window for uniqueness using this approach.
-For a model with $n_{ctx}=512$, the results of target token replacement with random sequences is as follows:
+For a model with $n_{ctx}=512$, the results from noninvertibility training only of target token replacement with random sequences is as follows:

 | Non-random token fraction |  Cross Entropy Loss | Token Accuracy  |
 |---|---|---|